jdnklau/rot/structures.md

   + Hits format
     as number of guaranteed hits or `between(Minimum, Maximum)`
   + Additional_effects format
-    `noeffect` or as list of possible effects
+    a list of possible effects (may be empty)